celo-org/docs/docs/getting-started/wallets/using-metamask-with-celo/programmatic-setup.md

 ---

-## How to Add Celo to MetaMask

-For dApp Developers interested in using MetaMask with Celo, we encourage doing the following 3 things, which are described in detail in the below sections.

-1. Add the Network
-2. Add Celo tokens \(e.g. cUSD, cEUR\)
-3. Handle cases where MetaMask is connected to a different network

 ## Adding a Celo Network to MetaMask

 To add a Celo Network to your dApp, you can use MetaMask's RPC API's `wallet_addEthereumChain` method. \([See documentation](https://docs.metamask.io/guide/rpc-api.html#wallet-addethereumchain)\).